 Without the right equipment and tools, you might remove only the visible part of the wasp nest, in the process merely making it easier for the bigger group to get in and out.

 Purchasing a wasp spray will in most cases not address the root cause of the problem.
 If your office or home has been infested for a few days, it's already too late for a DIY solution.
 You will have to call in a professional Chequerbent Wasp Nest Removal Service who can investigate the true extent of the problem and suggest the most appropriate solution.
 They are trained to handle wasp infestations of any size.

 Should you prefer this, there are Hornet and Wasp Control services that specialize in removing the wasp queen and taking her to a different location.
 When she moves, the hive will typically follow - and voila! you have just managed to get rid of a wasp nest.

 4. To get rid of wasp nests you need the right tools

 Look at it this way: part of the wasp nest removal cost is that you are buying peace of mind.
-In the world of hornet and wasp control, there are many dangerous chemicals.
+In the world of hornet and wasp control, there are many dangerous insecticides.
 Members of the public often don't even know of their existence, and even if they do, it's very unlikely they would know how to use them effectively and safely.